aergoio/hashtabledb/README.md

 ### Page Types

-1. **Table Pages**: Internal nodes containing an array of 818 pointers to other pages (4-byte page number + 1-byte sub-page id)
+1. **Table Pages**: contain an array of 818 pointers to other pages (4-byte page number + 1-byte sub-page id)
-2. **Hybrid Pages**: Flexible nodes that store a compact hash table containing both pointers to other pages and pointers to key-value data
+2. **Hybrid Pages**: can store up to 127 sub-pages

+A sub-page contains a compact version of a hash table

+Each sub-page can contain both pointers to other pages and pointers to key-value data

 ## Usage